About

 Grants project

 The Grants Project forms part of the Finniss Lithium Project and commenced operations in late 2022.
+It comprises an open pit mine, waste rock dump, ore stockpiles, and established processing infrastructure.

 BP33 project